SudoSweatLord/SudoSweatLord/README.md

-# Hi there, I'm Kevin  	:monkey:
+# Hi there, I'm Kevin
 ### Not robocop anymore
 Past Pro Bodybuilder and Mixed Martial Artist turning into Fullstack developer
 ![](./Robocop.png)